Solar Neutrino Observables Sensitive to Matter Effects: Simple analytic treatment of matter effect dependences

 where $\theta_m(\rho)$ is the mixing angle in matter of density $\rho_{S}$,

 In (\ref{xi-def}), $\xi_{S}$ is defined as the ratio of the neutrino oscillation length in vacuum, $l_\nu$, to the refraction length in matter, $l_0$:

 where

 In (\ref{xi-def}) and (\ref{length}), $\rho_{S}$ is the matter density, $Y_e$ is the number of electrons per nucleon, and $m_N$ is the nucleon mass.
 In the last term we have used the best fit of the global analysis $\Delta m^2_{21}= 7.5 \times 10^{-5}$ eV$^2$.
 The average electron number densities $\rho_{S} Y_e$ at the production point of various solar neutrino fluxes are tabulated in Table~\ref{averageNe}.
+These numbers serve to show the differences in solar densities probed by the different sources of neutrinos, but the precise calculations are correctly done by averaging the survival probability with the production point distribution of the corresponding source \cite{holanda,SSM,bahcall}.

+We observe that $P_{ee}^{D}$ in (\ref{Pday}) depends on neutrino energy $E$ and $A_{MSW}$ in the particular combination $A_{MSW} E$.
+The property may have the following implications to constraints on $A_{MSW}$: (1) Since shifting $A_{MSW}$ is equivalent to shifting $E$ our analysis which calculate $\chi^2$ as a function of $A_{MSW}$ is inevitably affected by the whole spectrum.
+(2) Nonetheless, we generically expect that the constraint at $A_{MSW} < 1$ ($A_{MSW} > 1$) principally comes from neutrino spectrum at high (low) energies.
+It appears that the apparently contradictory remarks are both true in view of the results in section \ref{constraint}.